teachmeskills-dotnet/TMS-DotNet02-Aslamov/ApiGateway/README.md

 # API Gateway

+API Gateway is a single entry point for a microservice application.
+This service routes to the designated microservice.

+In addition, each microservice has an external port and can be accessed from outside.

 | Microservice         | Container name      | Port    |
 |----------------------|---------------------|---------|
 | SQL Server           | sqldata             | 1433:80 |